kora-projects/kora-docs/mkdocs/docs/v2/en/guides/dependency-injection.md

 **What we are emulating**: a real application root that owns startup and a shared API module that other modules can depend on without pulling in application-specific behavior.

+This guide uses the package `io.koraframework.guide.dependencyinjection`, the same package as the reference applications.
+Keeping the package stable makes it easier to compare your project with the finished example and to find Kora-generated sources later.

-**Create shared contracts** (`guide-dependency-injection/guide-dependency-injection-common/src/main/java/ru/tinkoff/kora/guide/dependencyinjection/common/` or `guide-dependency-injection/guide-dependency-injection-common/src/main/kotlin/ru/tinkoff/kora/guide/dependencyinjection/common/`):
+**Create shared contracts** (`guide-dependency-injection/guide-dependency-injection-common/src/main/java/io/koraframework/guide/dependencyinjection/common/` or `guide-dependency-injection/guide-dependency-injection-common/src/main/kotlin/io/koraframework/guide/dependencyinjection/common/`):

 #### Build the Shared Module { #build-shared-module }

 First, create the build file for `guide-dependency-injection-common`.
-This module contains only interfaces and shared types, so it needs a library-oriented JVM plugin and test dependencies, but not the application plugin or Kora annotation processing.
+This module contains only interfaces and shared types, so it needs a library-oriented JVM plugin and test dependencies, but not the application plugin or Kora code generation.

-===! ":fontawesome-brands-java: Java"
+===! ":fontawesome-brands-java: `Java`"

     The `java-library` plugin is the right fit for modules with a public API: